 May 7th, 2021

-Were you fired because of your spouse or something that your spouse did?
+Were you fired from marital status discrimination, because of your spouse or something that your spouse did?
 Or, were you discriminated against at work because you are single, married, or divorced?

 Under Minnesota law, it is illegal for an employer to refuse to hire, terminate an employee, or discriminate against an employee based on their marital status.